 The County will only implement Community Safety Zones in areas of special consideration obvious to the road user.
-Such locations include elementary and secondary schools, seniors' centres and residences, playgrounds, hospitals, and other areas of high pedestrian activity.
+Such locations include elementary and secondary schools, seniors' centres and residences, playgrounds, and hospitals.

 Justification 2: Identified Safety Concern

 The County will only implement Community Safety Zones in locations of identified safety concern, based on either: